chembl/surechembl-data-client/README.md

 * Python 2.7
 * pip
 * RDBMS of your choice
+* SQLAlchemy 0.9.8
 * Python DB API compatible client (see below)

+If you want to use the default RDBMS (oracle), you'll need:

+* cx_oracle 5.1.3

 Note that the client code has been tested against Oracle, but is written in a DB-agnostic way to simplify usage in other scenarios.

 ## Python libraries

-The complete set of required libraries can be found here:
+The complete 'pinned' library dependencies can be found in the following files, for Ubuntu and Mac OS X:

-    src/requirements.txt
+    src/requirements_ubuntu.txt
+    src/requirements_macosx.txt

-This file was generated using pip's 'freeze' command.
-Use this file with your version of pip to ensure all required libraries are available.
+These files were generated using pip's 'freeze' command.
+Use this file with your version of pip if you want to ensure your python environment completely matches the tested environment.
+Note however that the only non-core Python dependencies are SQLAlchemy and the DB API clienbt.

 ## Database Client - Oracle Example